davidgilbertson/react-recollect/README.md

 If there's a data type you want to store and mutate that isn't supported, log an issue and we'll chat.

-Other things that aren't supported:
+Other things that aren't supported (or haven't been tested):

 - Functions (e.g. getters, setters, or other methods)
 - Class instances (if this would be useful to you, log an issue and we'll chat)